UAlbertaALTLab/morphodict/docker/README.md

 all the required files and directories, or error out if the privileged setup hasn’t been done yet.

+ 1. Run the helper tool to create all the files and directories and set permissions. **If you don’t do this first, docker will create directories where there should be files and confusion will follow.**

+        sudo -u morphodict ~morphodict/morphodict/docker/helper.py setup

- 1. Because of how Docker works, the following commands can only work if the target container is already running.
+ 2. Because of how Docker works, the following commands can only work if the target container is already running.

     So, first run